sedyh/x-ui-exporter/README.md

 - **Enhanced Security**: Offers optional BasicAuth protection for the metrics endpoint, providing an additional layer of security for sensitive monitoring data.
-- **Seamless Prometheus Integration**: Designed to work flawlessly with Prometheus, enabling straightforward setup and configuration for comprehensive 3X-UI panel monitoring.
+- **Seamless Prometheus Integration**: Designed to work flawlessly with Prometheus, enabling straightforward setup and configuration for comprehensive X-UI panel monitoring.
 - **Comprehensive VPN Monitoring**: Simplifies the monitoring and management of VPN services by providing a rich set of metrics, significantly improving visibility into system performance and user activity.

 ## Metrics

-Below is a table of the metrics provided by 3X-UI Metrics Exporter.
+Below is a table of the metrics provided by X-UI Metrics Exporter.

 ### Users